clux/blueprints/fulgora/README.md

 - shared bus tick clock
 - design around holmium ore; don't recycle more if we don't need it, but run train more if we need to export q2 plates.
 - input gated stack inserters on q2 holmium, electrolyte, batteries
-- recycler optimization (4 less Q1 recyclers, but they run more frequently)
 - sorting optimization
   * less shuffling Q1 scrap, most taken from first wagon
   * less blue/lds crushing activity (we wasted outputs before, lds circuit was also wrong)